Living with mental illness and the self-help methods I tried

 During my unwell years, I often remembered how, as kids, we’d all say stupid things like “The men in white coats will come to get you.” or “You’ll end up in Stratheden, (our nearest asylum)!

-I recalled one day mum said my stepdad was taking her to hospital for a short stay and I asked if I could go with them.
-Dad said no, mum said, “Aye; she’ll be fine.”
+I recalled one day Mum said my stepdad was taking her to hospital for a short stay and I asked if I could go with them.
+Dad said no, and Mum said, “Aye; she’ll be fine.”
 So off we went and I didn’t think too much of it when we passed our local hospital — until I saw the massive sign — Stratheden Hospital.

 I assumed and hoped we’d just drive past that too.
 But then we pulled up at the foreboding buildings and the grounds surrounded by high metal railings.
 I was petrified, and felt a certain shame; my mum was going into the Loonie bin.
 Oh my God!

 From the car park, I could see people roaming around; some were stooped or walked oddly, and others made strange noises.
 A lady with long scraggly grey hair, wearing odd clothes, waved at me frantically and then cackled like an old witch.
 Not sure if it was designed to frighten me, but it did!